m-nasiri/learn_hobby/guideline.md

 - Avoid modal spam: at most one modal at a time; prefer inline toasts.
 - Respect “quiet hours” for nudges.

-### Markdown Editor UX (Front/Back)
+### Rich Text Editor UX (Front/Back)
-- Default to Write; Preview is optional and per-field.
-- Preview rendering is memoized and only computed when Preview is active; debounce if needed.
+- Single rich-text mode (no Write/Preview toggle).
-- Paste handling: if HTML is present in clipboard data, auto-convert to Markdown to preserve formatting; never block normal paste when only text is available.
+- Paste handling: if HTML is present in clipboard data, sanitize and insert; if only text is available and it looks like Markdown, convert to HTML.
 - HTML detection heuristic (when you only have text): trim leading whitespace; require `<` + `>` structure; only treat as HTML if it contains one of:
   `<!doctype`, `<html`, `<body`, `<p`, `<div`, `<span`, `<br`, `<a `, `<img`.
 - Conversion UX: if you surface a notice, use a single inline banner under the field; avoid persistent or multi-step state.
 - Toolbar behavior: selection is optional.
 If selection exists, wrap it; otherwise insert markers and place cursor between them.
-- Sanitization: use a conservative allowlist (p, br, em, strong, code, pre, blockquote, ul, ol, li, a) and allow only `href` on `a`.
+- Sanitization: use a conservative allowlist (p, div, span, br, em, strong, b, i, code, pre, blockquote, ul, ol, li, a) and allow only `href` on `a`.
-- HTML→Markdown: normalize line endings, trim trailing spaces, collapse excessive blank lines in the converter wrapper.
+- Markdown→HTML: normalize line endings, trim trailing spaces, collapse excessive blank lines in the converter wrapper.

 ### Window & Navigation Rules (Desktop-first)